Regenerative Agriculture: Healing the Soil to Save the Planet Beneath our feet lies a silent, living universe—soil. This complex ecosystem...

 throughout the soil profile, not just at the surface.

-Grasslands are massive carbon sinks.
-Adaptive grazing stimulates grass
+- Well-Managed Grazing: Grasslands are massive carbon sinks.
+Adaptive

-without tillage.
-Studies show well-managed grazing can sequester
+action incorporates residue without tillage.
+Studies show well-managed

-scale is immense.
-According to research from institutions like the Rodale
+potential scale is immense.
+According to research from institutions like the

-agriculture on a global scale could sequester more than 100% of current
+organic agriculture on a global scale could sequester more than 100% of

 highlights the transformative potential.

-by just 1% on agricultural lands globally could sequester the equivalent
+matter by just 1% on agricultural lands globally could sequester the

 - Soil carbon sequestration